If you are interested in UI/UX design and hope to pursue a career in this growing field, CareerFoundry might be the right program for you.

 How was the support that you received while you were there?

 Once you start the course, you get access to 1) a tutor 2) a mentor and 3) a student advisor.
+Here are some notes on the process:

 The CF curriculum is self-paced in that you get to decide how many tasks you want to submit per week leading up to the end of your course.
 However, you do have to finish your course by a certain date— otherwise, you will not receive your certificate.
-For the UI design program, I believe each is allotted 6 months and a 2-month extension (if requested).
+For the UI design program, I believe each student is allotted 6 months and a 2-month extension (if requested).
 I personally liked that the program was self-paced but still had a course deadline, otherwise I might have lost motivation and not finished the course on time.

 Each "task"/assignment must be approved by your tutor.
-If your tutor reviews your task and see that it's not quite there yet, they will mark it according to a rubric such as this one:
+If your tutor reviews your task and sees that it's not quite there yet, they will mark it according to a rubric such as this one:

 And here's an example of an approved task: